-“Three-Drive” is one of the simplest but effective patterns of classical technical analysis and also known as “Three Indians”.
+“Three-Drive” is one of the simplest, but effective patterns of classical technical analysis, also known as “Three Indians”.

-Its name suggests that the “Three-Drive” strategy involves identification of three points.
-These points should be on the same straight line, that is, the trend line.
-Here is an example.
+Its name suggests that the Three-Drive strategy involves the identification of three points.
+These points should be on the same straight line, that is, the trendline.

-The key to the classical strategy is that if you draw a trend line using two points, you can safely make a trade towards a trend at the point where the price touches this line for 3rd time.
+The key to the classic strategy is to draw a trendline using two points, this way you can safely make a trade towards a trend at the point where the price touches this line for the 3rd time.
 More details in the picture below:

-- Enter the market at the point where the price touches a trend line for the third time – see the point (4) on the chart above.
+- Enter the market at the point where the price touches a trendline for the third time – see point (4) on the chart above.

-- Take Profit – it is set where the price is expected to make a new high of the pattern – see the level (5).
+- Take Profit is set where the price is expected to make a new high within the pattern – see level (5).

-- Stop Loss – it is set at the level of (6) the second low.
+- Stop Loss is set at level (6) of the second low.

 The nice thing about this strategy is that we open trades exclusively towards a trend, but it has a few nuances that we’re going to talk about further.

-You will agree that if you draw all possible lines using two highs, there will be many of them as well as potential points of the third touch.
+You will agree that if you draw all possible lines using two highs, there will be too many of them and too many potential points of the third touch.
 This is why they need to be filtered out somehow.
-You can use the list of features of the ~reference “Three-Drive” pattern as a filter:
+You can use the list of features of the ~standard Three-Drive pattern as a filter:

-- The “Three-Drive” pattern implies entering the market only towards a trend, so you shouldn’t make a mistake and look for a counter-trend entry.
-See the picture for more details.
+- The Three-Drive pattern implies entering the market only towards a trend, so you shouldn’t make a mistake of looking for a counter-trend entry.

-- It’s best when each of the touches resembles a hairpin as if the price gently pierces a trend line and immediately comes back.
-At that, the pattern’s design should be similar to a tier of arches.
-The point is that the pattern needs to be as clearly defined as possible so that the probability of its materialization will be higher.
+- It’s best when each of the touches resembles a hairpin as if the price gently pierces a trendline and immediately comes back.
+In addition, the pattern itself should resemble a tier of arches.
+The point is that the pattern needs to be defined as clearly as possible, so that the probability of its development could be higher.

-- Here is another important nuance: a trend line should be drawn from the outside of the price, so that it doesn’t intersect with it.
-We need to make it clear that if the trend line was an infinite straight line, it wouldn’t have to intersect with the price in the near past.
+- Another important nuance: a trendline should be drawn from the outside of the price, so that they do not intersect.
+If the trendline were an infinite straight line, it wouldn’t have to intersect with the price in the recent past.

 Tips for Trading With the “Three Indians” Pattern

-We will give you some recommendations in order to help you avoid common mistakes when trading with this strategy:
+We will give you some recommendations in order to help you avoid common mistakes when trading using this strategy:

-- Don’t mindlessly open a trade shortly after the price touches a trend line for the third time assuming that price is going to rebound from it for sure.
-The given pattern can act as a signal confirmation or a favorable point of entry, but not as an entry signal.
-Therefore, it is necessary to have a basic signal not to be exposed to such situations.
+- Don’t mindlessly open a trade shortly after the price touches a trendline for the third time assuming that the price is definitely going to rebound from it.
+This pattern can act as a signal confirmation or a favorable point of entry, but not as an entry signal.
+Therefore, it is necessary to have a main signal, if you want to avoid such situations.

-- As opposed to the previous paragraph, the price does very often respond to the third touch, even if it’s not going to implement this trading scenario – so what's happening is a small rebound.
-We mean such a situation where the price rebounds from a trend line, doesn’t go far away from it, and breaks it out.
-Perhaps, it is a kind of manipulation.
-In such cases, it makes sense to properly assess the situation and move Stop Loss to breakeven, if events are expected to happen in this way.
+- Contrary to the previous paragraph, the price does frequently respond to the third touch, even if it’s not going to follow this trading scenario, meaning that a small rebound does take place in this case.
+We're talking about such a situation where the price bounces off a trendline, doesn’t go far away from it, and breaks out through it.
+Perhaps, it's some sort of a diversion.
+In such cases, it makes sense to properly assess the situation and move Stop Loss to breakeven, if events are expected to unfold this way.

 - Be careful when placing a Limit order according to this strategy.
-Given that a trend line is skew and we cannot know the exact time when the price touches this line for the 3rd time, we have to constantly move a Limit order in this situation.
-This is why it is better to open a trade manually at the time of the third touch to control over what’s happening.
+Given that the trendline is askew and we cannot know the exact time when the price touches this line for the 3rd time, we have to constantly move the Limit order.
+This is why it is better to open a trade manually, at the time of the third touch to control the situation.